BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ### Setting the mass of a body

 A body can have different *mass properties* which affect how it responds to the physics stimuli.
 These properties are: mass, center of mass, inertia, and inertia orientation.
-For some Physics Engines, they can automatically determine these properties depending on its shape, and in most cases, the only parameter you will need to change is the mass.
+Some physics engines, such as XXX, can automatically determine these properties depending on its shape, and in most cases, the mass will be the only parameter in need of change.

 ```javascript
 const body = new BABYLON.PhysicsBody(sphere, BABYLON.PhysicsMotionType.DYNAMIC, scene);